 On a more scientific level, data shows that companies that have managed to retain and engage customers not only drive sales revenue from 13% to a whopping 51% – but also increase their order sizes from 5% to 85%.
 Up to two-thirds of a brand’s profit comes from and relies on an effective customer engagement ratio.

 With numbers like those, it’s easy to see why a company would be interested in investing in engagement marketing and easing up on product offers and cheap marketing schemes.

-7 Customer Engagement Trends That Will Continue in 2021
+7 Customer Engagement Trends That Will Continue

 1. Customers care if a business does too

 The 2010s have brought with them some major changes in the way that businesses market themselves, as well as the ways they engage with their customers.
 Moreover, most people are knowledgeable enough on marketing tactics to easily see through cheap tricks that seek to produce nothing but revenue under the veil of false transparency.

 However, with the spread of online marketing comes the awareness of online safety and privacy.
 One trend that most businesses should closely follow is paying attention to the consumers who are cautious about the brands they support.
 85% of all consumers will stop supporting a business when they feel that their stored data and personal information are at risk.

 AIs do more than just give customers pop-up boxes to interact with.
 They are the quintessential customer support service that is available at any given time, all the time.
 While AIs differ in their functionality depending on the type of service a brand wants, having a trusty bot that can help users do quick-searching, navigate across a site, create a customizable Q&A for an inquiring potential buyer, or anything in between, is the difference between a disinterested customer and one that is engaged.